Božidar Kantušer

 Božidar Kantušer (Bozidar Kantuser) (December 5, 1921, Pavlovski Vrh, Slovenia – May 9, 1999, Paris) was a Slovene composer of classical music.
 He was a Slovenian citizen and an American citizen.

 Kantušer is the author of symphonic music, ballets, chamber music and solo pieces.
-He lived in France since 1950.
+He lived in France from 1950.
 He was married to the American painter Grace Renzi.
-Since 1968, Kantušer was the director of the International Library of Contemporary Music (B.I.M.C.).
+From 1968, Kantušer was the director of the International Library of Contemporary Music (B.I.M.C.).
 He is buried in Paris, at the Père Lachaise Cemetery.